AmbientServices/AmbientServices/README.md

 For example, logging should never alter function outputs at all.
 Caching may affect the output, but only by giving results that are slightly stale, and only in cases where there are already hidden inputs (like a database) anyway.
 Some functions may measure the passage of time during processing and might record that information or change their outputs based on the duration of time passed, but callers should not be surprised when the passage of time is slower or faster than their expected "normal".
 Settings (often stored in a configuration file) can alter the output of a function, but never in a way that the caller is concerned about.
 In fact, the very concept of settings is in reality a type of parameter intended to affect functions without requiring the caller to be concerned with their specific values.
 Progress tracking and cancellation may be useful for the caller, but never affects the output of the function other than aborting its processing altogether.

+# AmbientServices
+AmbientServices is a library that contains ambient services for monitoring system performance.
+Wouldn't it be nice if you could easily track how various parts of your system are performing all the time, not just when you run it with a profiler?
+Wouldn't it be wonderful if you could make a request to a third-party SaaS system and not just get the results you asked for, but performance information indicating what backend dependencies the request had to wait how long for, and how close any of those systems were to hitting their maximum possible performance?
+Wouldn't it be great to be able to see in near-real-time which of the backend systems you use has caused your system's responsiveness to tank?
+The system provided here allows you to track this information with little overhead and thereby provide it for consumers of your systems.

 # Getting Started
 In Visual Studio, use Manage Nuget Packages and search nuget.org for AmbientServices to add a package reference for this library.